cython/cython/docs/src/userguide/source_files_and_compilation.rst

             (where it is enabled by default).

         ``CYTHON_ASSUME_SAFE_MACROS``
-            Using some C API macros that increase performance by skipping error checking.
+            Use some C-API macros that increase performance by skipping error checking, which may not be safe on all Python implementations (e.g. PyPy).

         ``CYTHON_FAST_GIL``
             On some Python versions this speeds up getting/releasing the GIL.

         ``CYTHON_UNPACK_METHODS``
-            Tries to speed up method calls at the cost of code-size.
+            Try to speed up method calls at the cost of code-size.
 Linked to the ``optimize.unpack_method_calls`` compiler directive - this macro is used to selectively enable the compiler directive only on versions of Python that support it.